 What does it cost?

-A fee of 2.9% +$0.30 is added to each payment that is processed through the Square Connect e-commerce API.
+Square Connect charges a fee of 2.9% +$0.30 for each payment.
 This puts them at exact the same pricing as Stripe, PayPal, and Braintree.

 While those four ecommerce payment providers have the same pricing, don’t make the mistake of thinking that every processor will charge that, or that online payments are a fixed cost.
 Depending on your volume and business specifics, you may be able to get lower pricing for online payments.

 Check what pricing you’re eligible for at CardFellow.